 I remember visiting that coop when I visited your house as a kid, Jim.
 Thanks for sharing the story behind it.

 This article was posted on Sunday, October 6th, 2013 at 4:37 pm and is filed under Countries & Cultures, Italian American, USA, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “My Cousin and His Grandfather’s Pigeons”